 The cue uses a network device description and one or more parameters have no value.
 Fill in values for every control in the Settings tab of the inspector to clear this warning.

-The cue is configure to send hexadecimal values, but contains at least one character that is invalid.
+The cue uses a network device description which sends hexadecimal values, but the cue contains at least one character that is invalid.
 Edit the message in the Settings tab of the inspector to clear this warning.

 This non-breaking warning will appear on a Network cue which had a 2D fade background image assigned which QLab is not able to locate.
 Replace the image or click Remove Background in the Settings tab of the inspector to clear this warning.